 It shall be the responsibility of Library Staff to provide and maintain all computer workstations, including the online computer network and access to the Internet in accordance with this policy and the Children's Internet Protection Act.
-Staff will not monitor an individual patron's Internet use, except for length of use and validating the identity of the user in order to ensure equal opportunity of access for everyone and compliance with all appropriate regulations.
-The patron, or the parent of a minor, is responsible for his or her Internet session at all times.
+Staff will not

-Procedures for the disabling or otherwise modifying any technology protection measures shall be the responsibility of the Library Director or other staff designated by the Director
+Procedures for the disabling or otherwise modifying any technology protection measures shall be the responsibility of the Library Director or other staff designated by the Director.